My narrow escape from Bangkok Ping Pong Show Scam

 Many people, including two women I met later, have met a “manager with a lady boy sidekick who barred their exit from the club until they paid” the extra money.
 One girl I met even said the manager locked the door in front of her and pushed her around a bit!
 Fortunately, no one was ever hurt.
 I guess I/we were lucky to be in a group of four with a male.

-Note: Looking for things to do in this area alternatively, you may want to go to Patpong night market for souvenir shopping, there’s a lot of street vendors.
-Closer to the BTS Skytrain, there’s also many normal massage shops for tourists and a side street of street food, where you can sit at a stall and slurp on a bowl of noodles.
+Closer to the BTS Skytrain, there’s also normal massage shops for tourists and a side street of delicious Thai street food (read my street food safety tips), where you can sit at a stall and slurp on a bowl of noodles.
 I stay in this area a lot due to the sidewalk food vendors in the morning and tucked away in some of the side streets.

 Ever experienced a Bangkok ping pong show scam?